HSF/hsf.github.io/_gsocproposals/2021/proposal_secondorder_clad.md

 ## Task ideas and expected results

 TFormula is a ROOT class which bridges compiled and interpreted code.
 Teach TFormula to use second order derivatives (using clad::hessian).
-The implementation should very similar to what was done in [this pull request](https://github.com/root-project/root/pull/2745).
+The implementation should be very similar to what was done in [this pull request](https://github.com/root-project/root/pull/2745).
 The produced code should be well tested and documented.
 The student should be prepared to write a progress report and present the results.
 If time permits, we should pursue converting the C++ gradient function to CUDA device kernels.
 The integration of that feature should be comparable in terms of complexity to integrating 'clad::hessians'.

 ## Mentors